jcorioland/jcorioland.github.io/_posts/2020-05-12-terraform-implicit-explicit-dependencies-between-resources.markdown

 ## Conclusion

 I hope this real use case will help you to understand better the dependency graph that Terraform builds to manage dependencies between the different resources to apply and destroy them in order, but also how to deal with explicit and implicit dependencies and sometime go deeper into the graph to understand a situation that is not obvious at first look...

+You can also read April's point of view on this issue [here](https://azapril.dev/2020/05/12/terraform-depends_on/).

 Cheers!